anuragpeshne/DRL_continuous-control/report.md

     - Score improved to ~25 but not improving beyond it
 5. Added another hidden in Actor network
 6. Reduced `LR_ACTOR` to `1e-4`
+    - Average score not improving beyond ~26
+7. Reduced `LR_CRITIC` to `1e-4`
+8. Removed a hidden layer from critic.
+9. Fixed premature termination of episodes, from 600 -> 10,000
+    - I had adopted the starter code from some other project, that had max step size 700
+    - This was the reason that the average score was not crossing 25

 ### D4PG
 1. Started with the same baseline DDPG algorithm to start with multi agent environment.